 Pursuant to the Investor Rights Agreement, as amended, certain holders have the right, subject to various conditions and limitations, to include their shares in registration statements relating to our securities.
 The holders of at least 66 2/3% of the then outstanding shares subject to these registration rights have the right to demand that we register such shares under the Securities Act of 1933, as amended, or the "Securities Act", with respect to shares having an aggregate offering price of at least \$5,000,000, and subject to other limitations.
 In addition, these holders are entitled to piggyback registration rights with respect to the registration under the Securities Act of shares of common stock.
-In the event that we propose to register any shares of common stock under the Securities Act either for our account or for the account of other security holders, the holders of shares having piggyback registration rights are entitled to receive notice of such registration and to include shares in any such registration, subject to limitations.
-Further, at any time after we become eligible to file a registration statements under the Securities Act on Form S-3 with respect to shares of common stock having an aggregate offering price, net of selling expenses, of at least \$5,000,000.
-To the extent that we qualify as a well-known seasoned issuer at the time a requisite number of holders demand the registration of shares subject to these registration rights, we will file an automatic shelf registration statement covering the shares for which registration is demanded if so requested by the holders of such shares.
+In the event that we propose to register any shares of common stock under the Securities Act either for our account or for the account of other security holders, the holders of shares having piggyback registration rights are entitled to receive notice of such registration and to include shares in any such registration, subject to these registration rights may require us to file registration statements under the Securities Act on Form S-3, the holders of at least 5% of the shares of common stock having an aggregate offering price, net of selling expenses, of at least \$5,000,000.
+To the extent that we qualify as a well-known seasoned issuer at the time a requisite number of holders demand the registration of shares subject to these registration statement covering the shares for which registration is demanded if so requested by the holders of such shares.
 These registration rights are subject to conditions and limitations, among them the right of the underwriters of an offering to limit the number of shares of common stock held by such security holders to be included in such registration.
 We are generally required to bear all of the expenses of such registrations, including reasonable fees of a single counsel acting on behalf of all selling Holders, except underwriting discounts, selling commissions and stock transfer taxes applicable to the sale.